ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 If you're in Florence for more than a couple of days, you will probably want to spend some time outside the busy tourist city.
 Happily, Florence is surrounded by the attractive scenery of Tuscany, and whether you want to visit another art city, relax in the green countryside, wander through medieval lanes or visit villas and vineyards, you'll be spoilt for choice.

 The most independent way to get about is by rental car.
-But you won't have much use for a car in Florence itself, so for a day trip it will probably work out cheaper (and still fairly easy) to use the Tuscan public transport.
-Buses run by a company called SITA trundle all over the region from their Florentine bus station (the Autostazione SITA, on Via Santa Caterina da Siena, close to Santa Maria Novella station).
-You can check timetables (orari) at their website (see right-hand column).
-Tickets are cheap, and can be bought in the bus station - remember to stamp them in the machines onboard.
+But you won’t have much use for a car in Florence itself, so for a day trip it will probably work out cheaper (and still fairly easy) to use the Tuscan public transport.
+Buses run all over the region from a Florentine bus station (Autostazione), on Via Santa Caterina da Siena, close to Santa Maria Novella station.
+You can check timetables (orari) at the website of Autolinee Toscane.
+Tickets are cheap, and can be bought in the bus station – remember to stamp them in the machines onboard.
 Trains are good for longer distances, although some of the local services can be slow.

 Siena